carlsmith/coffeeshop/docs/book/idioms.md

 # Idioms

 This page offers a small collection of the most useful CoffeeScript idioms.
+It's currently a mess, but will be tidied up and separated out a bit soon.

 # Comprehensions

 CoffeeScript's iterator expressions abstract for-loops, and are written using the `<expression> for <name> in <sequence>` syntax.

     check(thing) for thing in things